4use2me/MotivatsiooniApi/README.md

 please see below for instructions on how to run, and where its api and trello team resources are

 How to run:
+- Clone repository
 - Open terminal in project general folder
+- Run command npm i  or npm install
 - Use command npm start to run backend and frontend simoultaneously

 team resources:
 https://studio.apicur.io/apis/112835/editor